oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/README.md

 ## Ideas / Notes

 - faster speech recognition would help significantly (smaller vosk model helped some)
-- backspace 1-20 instead of the slightly random 1-7 intervals
 - when in text mode, minimize the command words that still function - especially if commonly used
 - it's possible mouseStarted can be True when actually false if thread terminates oddly? if mouse started and you switch modes, the thread just keeps running - need to fix
 - https://github.com/dictation-toolbox/dragonfly